H1B can do stock trading in the US as well as open a business legally.

 - Stock trading should be done for yourself and not for any employer or on behalf of any group that you may have created on social networking sites.

 - You can share your stock trading tips with your friends on WhatsApp or Telegram groups but should not be compensated for giving out these tips.

 - It does not matter if it is a day trade, delivery trade, swing trade, or any other type of way that you invest in the US stock market.
 As long as you can prove that it was a passive investment, you are safe.

-Robinhood is a favorite stock trading app for many high skilled immigrant workers and getting the referral share is acceptable on an H1B visa.
+Robinhood is a favorite stock trading app for many highly skilled immigrant workers and getting the referral share should not pose an issue on an H1B visa.
 This should be treated at par with any other referral scheme offered by Credit cards or Banks for account opening referrals.

-You can buy shares with Scott trade, Ameritrade, WeBull, TradeKing among others, and declare income on IRS tax return legally.
+You can buy shares with Scott Trade, Ameritrade, WeBull, and TradeKing among others, and declare income on IRS tax returns legally.

 The rule of thumb: Just try to be a passive investor as much as possible.

 You can invest in any stock including Bitcoin, Gold, Crypto, Apple, Amazon, and Tesla.

 Buying Cannabis or Weed stocks